Attendance Policy & Routine

 |Unavoidable and informed lateness||

-Any students that arrive after 9.55am would be marked late and could be entered into a late detention that day.
+Any students that arrive after 9.45am would be marked late and could be entered into a late detention that day if they don't provide a reasonable explanation.

 Three instances of morning lateness within a week would lead to a full week of 'early morning registration' - arriving at school for 8am for 5 days.
-Failure to complete this would result in a 2hr detention.
+Failure to complete this would result in an L2 detention.

 What do I do if I know I am too unwell to attend school?